SeawardScience/echoflow/README.md

 - Follow the [Semantic Versioning 2.0](https://semver.org/) model.
 - Ensure all changes maintain deployability of the `master` branch.
 - Keep documentation (README, Doxygen comments) up to date.

+## Generating Documentation

+Documentation is auto-generated using Doxygen.
+You will also need to install a LaTeX distribution in order to compile the documentation.

 ---